All Products

 }

-2. In Account A, install the secret-free component for the ACK cluster and modify its configuration items.
+In Account A, install the passwordless component for the ACK cluster and modify its configuration items.

 1. Log on to the ACK console.
 In the navigation pane on the left, click Clusters.

 2. On the Clusters page, find the cluster you want and click its name.
-In the left-side pane, click Cluster Information.
+In the left navigation pane, click Cluster Information.

-4. On the Component Management page, click the Security tab, find the aliyun-acr-credential-helper component, and then click Install.
+4. On the Applications page, click the Security tab.
+Locate the aliyun-acr-credential-helper component and click Install.
 In the dialog box that appears, set the tokenMode option to auto and click OK.

 04479cf3d9857845bf530ea2f0850a60

-5. Modify the ConfigMap configuration items of the secret-free component.
+5. Modify the ConfigMap of the passwordless component.

-1. In the navigation pane on the left, choose Configuration Management > ConfigMaps.
+1. In the navigation pane on the left, choose Configuration > ConfigMaps.

-2. On the Configuration Items page, select kube-system from the Namespace drop-down list.
-Then, click YAML Edit in the Actions column for acr-configuration to modify the configuration as shown in the following examples.
+2. At the top of the ConfigMaps page, select kube-system from the Namespace drop-down list.
+Then, click Edit YAML in the Actions column for acr-configuration and modify the configuration as shown in the following example.

 3. data: